wustlese527/progress_status_2/README.md

 ******
 1) The original data set includes two csv files - application_record.csv and credit_record.csv.

+   The credit_record table is uploaded in the csv form.
+However, the application_record is uploaded in the compressed format, which is the "credir_record.zip", since it is    too large.

 2) The Rmd file is the process and result of how we applied multiple outlier detection methods to part of the application_record.csv.